Definition of terms

 - If the Customer does not express, in accordance with paragraph 3, within the period specified by the Seller, that it is interested in the Goods even under the changed conditions, the expiry of such period shall be deemed to be a cancellation of the Order by the Customer.

-- The Order made by the Customer shall be binding on the Customer.
+- The order made by the Customer by confirming the “I ORDER and commit to payment” button is binding for the Customer.

 Information of the Customer

 - With regard to the Seller’s obligation under the CC, the Seller provides the Customer with the information necessary for the conclusion of the contract and for the Customer to be properly informed about the execution of a specific transaction.

 - The identification details of the Seller are set out in Article I, paragraph 2 of these Terms and Conditions.

 - The name, main characteristics of the Goods and their price are always indicated in the specification of the Goods in the relevant section of the Shop, and by placing an Order for such Goods, the Customer indicates that he/she has already familiarised himself/herself in advance with the description of the Goods and their price.

 - The price of the Goods within the Shop is always quoted exclusive of taxes and other charges, unless otherwise stated.

 - The Customer is obliged to pay the purchase price with the tax applicable to the Goods or contract.